XodoDocs/itext-legacy-tmc-techblog/pdfchain/blockchain_2_pager_js_08_25_2017.md

 }
 ```

-### concrete implementation using JSON-RPC and MultiChain
+### Concrete implementation using JSON-RPC and MultiChain

 As a proof of concept we have provided an implementation of the interface IBlockchain using JSON-RPC (remote procedure call) and MultiChain.
 If you want to learn more about setting up a blockchain instance with MultiChain, check out their website for more resources.
-In particular the getting started guide at https://www.multichain.com/getting-started/
+In particular the getting started guide at https://www.multichain.com/getting-started/.

-## example(s)
+## Example(s)

-putting a document on the blockchain
+Putting a document on the blockchain

 ```java
 	// define a multichain instance